 What happens if you get a DUI in Illinois?

-If you are arrested for DUI in Illinois, you face both a criminal charge and an automatic Statutory Summary Suspension of your driver’s license.
+A DUI arrest in Illinois triggers both a criminal case and an automatic Statutory Summary Suspension of your license.
 First-time DUI penalties can include jail time, fines, license revocation, required alcohol classes, and a Breath Alcohol Ignition Interlock Device (BAIID).

 Can you still drive after a DUI in Illinois?

-Yes, in some cases you can continue driving after a DUI arrest by applying for a Monitoring Device Driving Permit (MDDP), which allows you to drive with a BAIID.
+Yes, it’s possible to keep driving after a DUI arrest by securing a Monitoring Device Driving Permit (MDDP) that requires BAIID use.
 You may also be able to fight the summary suspension in court, but you have to act quickly to meet the deadlines.

 Can a DUI be dismissed in Illinois?